This homemade razor bump treatment is a game changer for the warmer weather! And the ingredients are so simple you can start treatment right now.

 Always use preventative practices when shaving!
 Make sure that your razor is clean and sharp and use a good shaving cream too.
 I love my DIY shaving scrub, or you can find a great shaving cream for sensitive skin.
 Then you can apply this mixture afterward to prevent ingrown hairs from happening.

 While this concoction made all my prominent razor bumps go away, I still wasn’t completely in the clear.
-Some of the older, more severe bumps didn’t completely go away, which taught me two things:
+Some of the older, more severe bumps calmed down quite a bit but didn’t fade away completley, which taught me two things:

 Have you tried this razor bump remedy before?
 Let me know in the comments below!

-Related to How to Get Rid of Razor Bumps:
+Related to How to Get Rid of Razor Burn In an Hour: